dotkernel/dot-mail-outlook/README.md

 # dot-mail-outlook

-Dotkernel's Microsoft Outlook ESMTP email service.
+Dotkernel's Microsoft Outlook ESMTP email service, using the `client credentials` grant_type.

 > dot-mail-outlook is a wrapper on top of [dotkernel/dot-mail](https://github.com/dotkernel/dot-mail)